Unidata/netcdf-fortran/docs/netcdf-f77.md

 VLEN arrays are handled differently with respect to allocation of memory.
-Generally, when reading data, it is up to the user to malloc (and subsequently free) the memory needed to hold the data.
-It is up to the user to ensure that enough memory is allocated.
+Generally, when reading data, it is up to the user to malloc (andbsequently free) the memory needed to hold the data.
+It is up to the user to ere that enough memory is allocated.

 With VLENs, this is impossible.
 The user cannot know the size of an array of VLEN until after reading the array.
 Therefore when reading VLEN